A by-law of the City of Ottawa to establish a Vacant Unit Tax for the City of Ottawa.

 Vacant Unit Tax Payment

-1. The amount stated as due and payable on the corresponding tax bill issued pursuant to this by-law is due and payable according to the due dates set established under by-law 2021-151 as annually amended.
+- The amount stated as due and payable on the corresponding tax bill issued pursuant to this by-law is due and payable according to the due dates set established in the City's annual Instalment Due Dates and Interest and Penalty Rates Application to the Collection of Property Taxes by-law, as amdended.

 Date for Payment Pursuant to a Supplementary Vacancy Tax Bill